YazanAesmael/CovidVaccinationApp/README.md

-This Project is a simple covid vaccination app, Built with Kotlin Jetpack Compose.
+#CovidVaccinationApp This Project is a simple covid vaccination app, Built with Kotlin Jetpack Compose.